Create an app from scratchContribute

 # create the views directory

-mkdir -p src/views
+mkdir -p src/views/lenra

 # create the listners directory